-In the process of settling down, we sent out a word that we were looking for a part time domestic help.
-Soon the word got around and out of several women who came looking for work, we hired one.
+In the process of settling down, we sent out a word that we were in need of a part time domestic help.
+Soon the word got around, and out of several women who came looking for work, we hired one.

 I have taken after my father, and I dislike most of the sweet food.